 WASHINGTON, December 29. /TASS/.
 Washington is ready to assume efforts to solve the issues related to implementation of the Open Skies Treaty with Moscow, a State Department official told TASS on Thursday in comments on Russia’s decision to limit the scope of US military observation flights over Russia on the basis of reciprocity starting January.

-"The United States honors and will continue to honor our Open Skies Treaty obligations and remains willing to resolve issues related to its implementation," he said.
+"The United States honors and will continue to honor our Open Skies Treaty obligations and remains willing to resolve issues related to its implementation," he said."We encourage Russia to engage with us constructively about our concerns.
+The U.S. response measures are reversible should Russia come back into compliance with its Open Skies Treaty obligations," the official said.

 The US restrictions come into effect starting January 1.
 The US stated the intention to apply them at the end of September.